jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 actually derives from the stuff we were talking about before.
 In essence, all nodes in a group must have edges to the same set of sibling nodes outside of that group.

+--- next day ---

+Ok then... let's do it I guess.

+So, it turns out it wasn't too difficult, and the rule was able to be implemented in the same fashion as the existing rules.
+I did add a higher level variable to track some things that made it a bit easier, but overall not too bad.
+The rule appears to work perfectly, and converts all previous queries correctly also, which is good.

+So, at this point we're back to the position where everything *seems* to be correct, although I've been here before.
+I need to continue designing test cases to work through, and try to unearth weird edge cases.